 Health Canada has introduced new eligibility requirements, effective immediately, for three classes of cannabis licences: cultivation, processing and sale for medical purposes.

 New applicants for a federal cannabis licence are now required to have a fully built site that meets the requirements of the Cannabis Regulations at the time of application, in addition to satisfying other application criteria.
 Specifically, applicants must submit a site evidence package that contains visual evidence to demonstrate both the completion and functionality of their facility.
 It is only after receipt of this package that Health Canada will conduct its initial, 30-day screening of the application.
-For more information, please refer to Health Canada's new guidance on the licence application process, good production practices and physical security measures.

 For existing applicants that have not yet received a confirmation of readiness letter, Health Canada will complete a preliminary review of the application and determine whether it has any critical concerns with the applicant's proposed activities.
 If there are no concerns, Health Canada will wait for the applicant to establish a site that meets the regulatory requirements and then conduct a more detailed review on a priority basis (based on the original application date).
 Only applications that have already received a confirmation of readiness letter will be unaffected.